ktopcuoglu/gitlab-dbt-analytics/extract/saas_usage_ping/README.md

 ## SaaS Service Ping

-SaaS Service Ping (formerly known as "usage ping") is collected from self-installed instances of GitLab for those instances that have the feature enabled.
+SaaS `Service Ping` (formerly known as `usage ping`) is collected from self-installed instances of GitLab for those instances that have the feature enabled.
 This feature allows GitLab to understand usage data for self-installed instances broken down on an instance and namespace level.

 `GitLab.com`, which is essentially a GitLab-hosted version of `GitLab`, has sent usage ping data in the past, but this process had problems:
 * The service ping process from `GitLab.com` took too long to run _(6-8 hours in average)_